wushouhe/cosmos-sdk/docs/spec/staking/spec-technical.md

 type Params struct {
-	HoldBonded   Address // account  where all bonded coins are held HoldUnbonded Address // account where all delegated but unbonded coins are held
+	HoldBonded   Address // account  where all bonded coins are held HoldUnbonding Address // account where all delegated but unbonding coins are held

 	InflationRateChange rational.Rational // maximum annual change in inflation rate InflationMax        rational.Rational // maximum inflation rate